mborgerson/wiki-export/wiki/Xbox_ADPCM.md

 ADPCM files use format code 0x0069.
 Despite this format-code difference the file formats (including header and data) are otherwise the same.

-However, all Xbox ADPCM files seem to use 64 samples per block.
+All Xbox ADPCM files seem to use 64 samples per block.
+This value is also stored in the 'fmt ' extra-data which is always 2 bytes, containing the Bytes `0x40, 0x00` (64 as unsigned 16-bit integer).
 Because of that, all Xbox ADPCM files will have a block alignment of 36 (Mono) or 72 (Stereo).

 Aside from this there are no known differences to IMA ADPCM.
 This is probably because the [APU](/wiki/APU "wikilink") VP will decode ADPCM in